Is the Jungfrau Travel Pass worth it? An honest review

 The Jungfrau Travel Pass validity is best explained by the map below, but here’s a list of specific transportation that’s included

-- The Jungfrau Railway from Kleine Scheidegg to Eigergletcher
+• The Jungfrau Railway from Kleine Scheidegg to Eigergletscher

-- A discounted price for the final leg of the Jungfrau Railway from Eigergletscher to Jungfraujoch (Top of Europe), 63CHF return outside of peak season, 75CHF return from June to August.
-This is the best price available, vs. 147.80CHF for the Interlaken-Jungfraujoch round trip with the Swiss Travel Pass, 111CHF for the Half Fare Card price for the same trip, or 99CHF for the Berner Oberland Pass.
+• A discounted price for the final leg of the Jungfrau Railway from Eigergletscher to Jungfraujoch (Top of Europe), so for the Interlaken-Jungfraujoch round trip you’ll pay a total price of 63CHF outside of peak season, 75CHF return from June to August.
+This is the best price available, vs. 147.80CHF for the same trip with the Swiss Travel Pass or Berner Oberland Pass, or 111.90CHF for the Half Fare Card price.

 Phew!